All the ways you tank your ‘taters

 1. You don’t dry the potato well.

 You should certainly rinse the potatoes—we prefer russets—to remove any dirt and debris.
-You can even give them a quick scrub with a vegetable brush.
+You can even use a vegetable brush to offer them a fast scrub.
 But you need to dry the spuds well after the bath.
 Excess moisture on the skin can seep into the potato during baking and cause soggy skins.

 Do be sure to pick a few holes into the skin, too.
 While the potato is unlikely to explode in the oven, no one is here to take risks with dinner.
 Err on the side of caution.